timothyshort/spring-petclinic/readme.md

 # Spring PetClinic Sample Application

-#v 2 with GitHub hook integration
+#build 10 with GitHub hook integration

 ## Understanding the Spring Petclinic application with a few diagrams